vaibhavsinghdresden/concept_exploration_LLM_shinny/README.md

   > If meanings A and B co-occur in certain lexical items, they also appear in others.

 The system supports exploration and verification of **both types**, giving users full control over how they interrogate the conceptual structure of the data.

+The second goal is to utilize the generated data to create various semantic maps using different algorithms, such as randomized algorithms, and conduct a comparative study.
+This part of the project will be handled by my colleague, [Prathamesh Rane](https://github.com/prathameshrane08) [Repo will be shared soon]

 ### 1.2.
 Methodology